jonathanhogg/flitter/docs/windows.md

 : This overrides the default color channel bit depth for this node's output texture.

-The default shader program (and that also used for `!window`, `!offscreen` and `!record` nodes) composites together the output textures of all child nodes with a blend function that can be controlled with the following attribute:
+The default shader program (and that also used for `!window`, `!offscreen` nodes) composites together the output textures of all child nodes with a blend function that can be controlled with the following attribute:

 `composite=` [ `:over` | `:dest_over` | `:lighten` | `:darken` | `:add` | `:difference` | `:multiply` ]
 : Specifies the blend function to use in the standard compositing shader